 The Astacopsis research project involves capturing crayfish and micro chipping them.
 Each crayfish is micro tagged, sexed, weighed and measured.
 Its location is recorded and over many years Todd will compile very accurate and important information on the species growth and activity.

 We helped Todd captured over 20 large crayfish that day and about half were new animals and half already tagged.
 The tagged animals are very important as Todd can look back through his records and see where it was caught last and how much it has grown over that period.

 A small micro chip similar to those used to micro chip your dog or cat is inserted into the crayfish.
 Each chip has its own unique identification number which a small electronic scanner can read.

 The crayfish were relatively easy to catch, being the top invertebrate predator in the river, they are fearless and happily wandered the creeks and rivers during the day.
 I could walk along through the river and just pick one up.
 They are a species that was traditionally recreationally fished for, but, back in 2000 all fishing was banned.
 Unfortunately, illegal fishing still seriously impacts this species which is very slow growing.

 Our sincerest thanks to Todd and Michelle for taking the time to share their vast knowledge with us.
-A very memorable time for us all and we hope to be back soon to do it all over again.
+A very memorable time for us all.
+We hope to get back there in the not to distant future and do it all over again.

-If you would like more information on our Tassie adventure, see: http://www.aabio.com.au/the-australian-crayfish-project-team-visits-tasmania/
+If you would like further information on our Tassie adventure see: http://www.aabio.com.au/the-australian-crayfish-project-team-visits-tasmania/